Skip to main content

 And for the first time in the game, Joe gets strategically angry.
 He confronts Jonathan and Aubry about how immature Tiffany is being by acting so furiously and telling Aubry not to think about it because if Cirie hadn’t left, Aubry would have.
 He comforts her with an aggressive pep talk and she knows he’s right and needs to own the game she’s playing.

 The next morning, Aubry and Jonathan have a chat about whether or not they think fire-making is on the table for the Final Four.
-Both of them won fire their first season playing, but Aubry also reflects on the fact that this is the third time she’s made the Final Five.
+She won fire her first season playing while Jonathan didn’t, but Aubry also reflects on the fact that this is the third time she’s made the Final Five.
 So Jonathan approaches Rizo and agrees it’s them and Joe to the end.
 The plan is to get out Tiffany next, but if she wins immunity, Aubry is next.

 Back at the live studio, Jeff brings out Cirie who gets a standing ovation immediately.
 She gets very emotional at all the fan love and shares how grateful she is for all the love she received after getting voted out.
 She thanks the fans and the show for an incredible 20 years and Jeff reveals that the producers in Fiji would always come back from a day of filming astounded by Cirie’s gameplaying in real time.